Bob Taylor (cricketer)

 Robert William Taylor MBE (born 17 July 1941) is an English former cricketer who played as wicket-keeper for Derbyshire between 1961 and 1984 and for England between 1971 and 1984.
 He made 57 Test, and 639 first-class cricket appearances in total, taking 1,473 catches.
 The 2,069 victims across his entire career is the most of any wicket-keeper in first-class history.
 He is considered one of the world's most accomplished wicket-keepers.
 He made his first-class debut for Minor Counties against South Africa in 1960, having made his Staffordshire debut in 1958.
 He became Derbyshire's first choice wicket-keeper when George Dawkes sustained a career-ending injury.
 His final First Class appearance was at the Scarborough Festival in 1988.
 He remained first choice until his retirement except for a short period in 1964 when Laurie Johnson was tried as a batsman-wicketkeeper.
 He was a part of the English squad which finished as runners-up at the 1979 Cricket World Cup.

 Taylor made his Test debut in 1971 in New Zealand at the end of the successful Ashes winning tour.
 Though highly regarded, Taylor was unable to displace incumbent Alan Knott, a talented keeper and a superior batsman.
 It was only when Knott joined World Series Cricket in 1977 that Taylor appeared in more Tests and was selected as one of the Wisden Cricketers of the Year in 1977.
 He continued to be England's choice keeper through the 1970s, falling three short of a maiden Test century in the 1978–79 Ashes, and retiring from Tests in 1984 – though he would make an emergency appearance for a day of Test cricket in 1986 – and all first-class cricket in 1988.

+Taylor was appointed a Member of the Order of the British Empire (MBE) in the 1981 Birthday Honours for services to cricket.